c4tac/const-discordBot/README.md

 ` https://discord.com/api/oauth2/authorize?client_id=1068497688628305970&permissions=8&scope=bot `

 # issues
-`$translate` does not work properly

 `$play` you cant play soutube shorts and the bot wont disconnect automatically

 # usage
 you can use the `$doc` command for the documentation

-all other  information is <a  href="https://github.com/forceCpp/openDiscordBot/blob/main/documentation.txt">hier</a> available